GuilhE/RecyclerPickerDialog/README.md

 # RecyclerPickerDialog

-A FragmentDialog implemented with RecyclerView that can accept Single or Multiple selections.
+A FragmentDialog implemented with RecyclerView that can accept Single or Multiple selections

 ## Installation